barrycug/ceramic/README.md

 # Ceramic

-This project provides a set of tools for building GeoJSON map tiles from data in a PostGIS database.
+This project provides a library and set of tools for building GeoJSON map tiles from data in a PostGIS database.
 It also defines a convention for using GeoJSON to encode geographic data in graphics-oriented applications, like client-side rendering or hit testing.

 ## Installation